NaLyssa Smith

-NaLyssa Smith (born August 8, 2000) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+NaLyssa Smith (born August 8, 2000) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
 She played college basketball for Baylor, winning the NCAA Division I Championship in 2019 and the Wade Trophy in 2021.
-She was drafted second overall by the Fever in the 2022 WNBA draft.
+She was drafted second overall by the Indiana Fever in the 2022 WNBA draft.

-Early life and high school career
+Early life

 Smith grew up in San Antonio and played at East Central High School, averaging 23.4 points, 13.7 rebounds, and 3.4 blocks per game as a senior.
 A five-star recruit and the no. 3 recruit by ESPN, Smith committed to playing college basketball at Baylor over schools such as South Carolina, Ohio State, and Louisville.

 College career

 Freshman year

 As a freshman, Smith came off the bench for the Lady Bears and provided steady minutes.
-Baylor coach Kim Mulkey praised Smith and said that she won many games for the Bears during their national championship season because opposing teams were too focused on the team's star players Lauren Cox and Kalani Brown.
-In the national championship game, she came off the bench to replace an injured Cox and put up eight points and four rebounds to help Baylor win against Notre Dame.
+Baylor coach, Kim Mulkey, praised Smith and said that she won many games for the Bears during their national championship season because opposing teams were too focused on the team's star players, Lauren Cox and Kalani Brown.
+In the national championship game, she came off the bench to replace an injured Cox and put up eight points and four rebounds to help Baylor win the title over Notre Dame.

 Sophomore year

-Smith was promoted into the starting lineup in her sophomore year and improved on her production, averaging 14.3 points and 8 rebounds en route to earning first-team All-Big 12.
-She also led the Lady Bears in double-doubles with 11.
+Smith was promoted into the starting lineup in her sophomore year and improved on her production, averaging 14.3 points and 8 rebounds en route to earning first-team All-Big 12 honors.
+She also led the Lady Bears in double-doubles with a total of 11.